Structure and regularity for subsets of groups with finite VC-dimension: Distal arithmetic regularity

-In this section, we briefly adapt the preceding results to the case of NIP \emph{fsg} groups with smooth left-invariant measures (e.g. those definable in distal theories).
-In contrast to previous results, where we focused on a single NIP formula $\theta(x;\ybar)$, here we will operate in the setting of an \emph{fsg} group $G$ definable in (a saturated model of) an NIP theory, and prove structure and regularity theorems for definable sets in $G$.
-The conclusions for suitable families of finite groups will be routine in light of the work above, but we will mention explicitly an application to the family of quotients of a compact $p$-adic analytic group $H$ by its open normal subgroups.
+In this section, we adapt the preceding results to the case of NIP \emph{fsg} groups with smooth left-invariant measures (e.g., \emph{fsg} groups definable in \emph{distal} theories).
+In contrast to previous results, where we focused on a single NIP formula, here we will operate in the setting of groups definable in an NIP theory.

-For the rest of this section, $T$ is a complete theory and we work in a saturated model $M$.
-Given a model $M_0\preceq M$ and an $M_0$-definable set $X$ in $M$, a \emph{Keisler measure over $M_0$} is a finitely additive probability measure defined on the Boolean algebra of $M_0$-definable subsets of $X$.
-In the case that $M=M_0$, we call such a measure a \emph{global Keisler measure on $X$}.
-Recall that, for $T$ NIP, a global Keisler measure $\mu$ on a definable set $X$ is {\em generically stable} over a small model $M_{0}$ if it is both definable over $M_0$ and finitely satisfiable in $M_{0}$ (see \cite[Section 7.5]{Sibook}).
+In this section, we let $T$ be a complete theory and we work in a saturated model $M^*$.
+Given $M\preceq M^*$ and an $M$-definable set $X$ in $M^*$, a \textbf{Keisler measure on $X$ over $M$} is a finitely additive probability measure defined on the Boolean algebra of $M$-definable subsets of $X$.
+If $M^*=M$ then $\mu$ is a \textbf{global Keisler measure on $X$}.
+If $T$ is NIP, then a global Keisler measure $\mu$ on a definable set $X$ is \textbf{generically stable} if there is a small model $M\prec M^*$ such that $X$ is $M$-definable, $\mu$ is \emph{$M$-definable} (i.e., for any formula $\phi(x;\ybar)$ with $x$ in the same sort as $X$, the map $\bbar\mapsto \mu(\phi(x;\bbar)\cap X)$ is $M$-definable) and $\mu$ is \emph{finitely satisfiable} in $M$ (i.e., if $Y\seq X$ is definable and $\mu(Y)>0$ then $Y\cap M\neq\emptyset$).
+See \cite[Section 7.5]{Sibook}) for details.

-In the previous sections, we focused on pseudofinite groups because, in addition to being the right setting for applications to finite groups, the local NIP group theory developed in \cite{CPpfNIP} is for pseudofinite groups.
-However, as further discussed in Remark \ref{rem:fsgNIP} below, the crucial property of the pseudofinite counting measure is that it is generically stable with respect to certain NIP formulas.
-So we recall the following notion (introduced in \cite{HPS}).